stephenlagree/postoak/_posts/2020-12-29-scalable_nearest_neighbors_with_docker.md

 ---
 <h3> Intro to ScaNN and Approximate Nearest Neighbors</h3>

-For a recent project, I looked into Google's ScaNN (Scalable Nearest Neighbors) algorithm.
+For a recent project, I looked into Google's [ScaNN (Scalable Nearest Neighbors)][1] algorithm.
 It is an algorithm that came out of Google Research that can be used for many applications, including search and machine learning.
 In this blog post, I want to give a bit of motivation for using ScaNN and other Approximate Nearest Neighbors (ANN) methods without going into the math, and then give you the docker configuration and commands you need to get it up and running and try it out yourself.

 <b>Nearest Neighbors</b> algorithms are used to search for objects (vectors) that are near to a query object.